ElinaBoman/rootme/README.md

 ### JavaScript validation

 ### Pep 8
-All Pytohn code has been passed trough CI pytohn linter.
+All Pytohn code has been passed trough CI Pytohn linter.
 ### Python validator
-All python code was tested with flake8.
+All Python code was tested with flake8.
 Some errors were left unfixed.
 This was because the code that would generate these errors has not been written by me.
 The errors occur in migrations and make_url.
 Some lines too long were left inside the webhook and webhook_handler because the code would malfunction if I broke it up.

 ## Deployment
 ### Connect to GitHub